m3c-ode/quiz-me/README.md

 ## Description

 QuizMe is an interactive quiz platform that allows users to create, share, and participate in quizzes on a wide range of topics.
 Whether you're a student looking to test your knowledge, an educator creating quizzes for your class, or just someone who loves trivia, QuizMe provides a user-friendly and engaging experience for all.
+In addition, QuizMe integreated OpenAI's API in order to provide soem assistance with Questions and Answers generation, when provided with a Theme.

 ## Features
 - Create Quizzes: Easily create quizzes with multiple-choice questions and answers.
 Add questions to your quizzes and set correct answers.

+- AI integration: Have a theme but would like to find inspiration for a Question and Answers?
+With "Ai Generation", you can generate content that will also choose the answer which is right.
+Be aware though, that it may not always be accurate.
+Double check before validating!

 - Share and Discover: Share your quizzes with others or explore a variety of quizzes created by the QuizMe community.